t2wain/WpfCore3D/README.md

 ![WpfApp](./WpfApp.JPG)

-## Select a 3D Model in the Viewport
+## Actions in the Test Menu

-Double-click with the left mouse button on a model will change it to a different random color.
+- Generate - recreate a different set of of 3D models with random transforms.
+- Shuffle - apply a different random transform to the existing set of 3D models.
+- Clear - delete all the 3D models.

 ## Actions in the View Menu

-- Refresh - recreate a different set of of 3D models with random transforms.
-- Reshuffle - apply a different random transform on the existing set of 3D models.
-- Clear - delete all the 3D models.
+- Zoom Extents - change camera setting to ensure all the models are within view.

+## Action in the Selection Menu

+- Point Selection - toggle the feature to enable selection of the model with the left mouse button.
+- Rectangle Selection - toggle the feature to enable selection of the model(s) with a rectangle drawn with the left mouse button.
+    - When rectangle is drawn from left to right, model(s) are selected when they are inside the rectangle.
+    - When rectangle is drawn from right to left, model(s) are selected when they touched with the rectangle.

+A new random color is assigned to the model when they are selected.

 ## HelixToolkit Default Navigation with Keyboard